-- · Clean the outside of the magazine tube with a suitable solvent. - Dry and then lightly oil it.
+· Clean the outside of the magazine tube with a suitable solvent.

-Every 3000-5000 shots (depending on type of ammunition used) and always before storing the gun for a long period, in addition to Routine
+• Dry and then lightly oil it.

-Maintenance, perform the Special Maintenance, described later in this manual.
+Every 3000-5000 shots (depending on type of ammunition used) and always before storing the gun for a long period, in addition to Routine Maintenance, perform the Special Maintenance, described on the next page.